criblio/criblvision/criblvision-for-splunk/README.md

 ### Using This App

 In addition to this overview page, this app provides several views intended to aid a Cribl admin in troubleshooting and assessing the health of a Cribl deployment.
 Every view is equipped with a "How to Use" toggle that reveals a description and instructions for that view.
 We recommend starting with the Health Check view and selecting a single Worker Group or Worker Node from the provided filters.

+## Troubleshooting

+CriblVision for Splunk is a community-supported Splunk Add-on.
+If you have any questions or queries, please reach out in the #criblvision [https://cribl-community.slack.com/](Community Slack) channel.

 ## About

 * **Author:** Johan Woger